Christmas Eve memories with dear friends, precious despite illness.

 I noticed as I met up with the Griffin family that they carried hymnals, and that Deborah had her viola.
 We rode up to the 3rd floor together and were greeted by Nancy and Jo with a warm welcome when we entered her room together.

 The ensuing hour of singing carols, accompanied by Deb on the viola, was precious.
 A couple from a nearby room came and listened at the doorway as the room was quite full.
 The hour was such a gift to each of us and an offering of praise to God for the priceless gift of His Son.
 I treasure the memory of dear friends gathered together sharing love for each other and God.

 I left the hospital after hugging Nancy and Jo and drove to church to join my family for the candlelight service.
 It seemed that my heart could hardly have been fuller with joy, but hearing the Gospel of Luke chapter 2 account of Jesus' birth in the hushed, candlelit chapel further enhanced the peace and joy I felt.

 As I drove home the streets were quiet in that particularly unique way that they are late in the evening on Christmas Eve.
-Simple white lights twinkled from the trees lining the street and a clear sky was filled with the splendor of God's decorations: sparkling stars, a moon that caused the snow crystals to shimmer.
-It was an awe-filled silent, beautiful night.
+Simple white lights twinkled from the trees lining the street and the clear sky over-flowed with the splendor of God's decorations: sparkling stars, a moon that caused the snow crystals to shimmer.
+I rejoiced in the awe-filled silent, beautiful night.
 A precious memory.